stayradiated/pi-odometer/README.md

 **Total Gas Used**

-Shows how long it takes us to use a cubic meter of gas (about 10 hours!)
+Shows how long it takes us to use a cubic meter of gas (about 10 hours!).
+Also useful for checking the accuracy by comparing rate of change to the physical meter.

 ![Grafana Dashboard](./assets/dashboard.jpg)